he-chen-95/he-chen-95.github.io/_posts/2019-05-07-Awesome_Contour_Detection_Papers.md

 |Input Image|general edge detection|object contour detection|

 ###### Edge detection:
 - **Edges** are abrupt pixels at which the luminance, color or stereo change sharply.
 So the term 'edge' is mostly used to denote image points where intensity difference between pixels are significant.
+Pixel-level technique.

 - **Edge detection** mainly focuses on the changes in brightness, color, and texture, and aims to extract visually salient edges form natural image. it is usually considered as a low-level technique.

 ###### Contour detection:
 - **Contours** (or boundaries) are referred to the boundary pixels of meaningful objects. the term 'contour' is used to denote object boundary.
+Object-level.

 - **Contour detection** does edge detection and organizes related edge together to detect border of objects (object-level contours) in images.
 Thus, in many cases contour detection is performed  by processing the detected edges further.

 ###### Remarks: